sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     > Replace the placeholders with the actual quality attributes that are most important for the system.
     > As QAs are not a fixed convention, you have a lot of wiggle room as an architect to define what you mean by them.
     > I advise you to search for an overview of quality attributes, select a few of them that speak to you, and select up to five of these
     > as important to your system.
-Describe the quality attribute in a very consise manner, and make sure that it is understandable to
+Describe the quality attribute in a very concise manner, and make sure that it is understandable to
     > non-technical readers.
 If you want to go into more detail, you can add a rationale section to explain why you selected these QAs.

     * **quality attribute name**: short description of the quality attribute